upbound/docs/content/core-concepts/authoring-compositions.md

 models into your function.

 Define your function's logic in the `compose` function.
 Crossplane calls this function.
-It passes it a `RunFunctionRequest` and a partially populated `RunFunctionResponse`.
+It passes it a `RunFunctionRequest` and a `RunFunctionResponse`.

 Specify your desired composed resources by passing them to `resource.update`.
 You can pass `resource.update` a model object, or a Python dictionary.